Claudiana – Altes Regierungsgebäude

 Worth knowing

-Opposite the Gasthof Goldener Adler is located in the Old government buildingswhich served the Tyrolean sovereigns as a court and administrative building as well as a country house from 1569.
-Archduke Ferdinand II had it built as a Tug house and converted it into a home for his government business.
-This early form of state government required an official seat close to the princely court.
-As a Renaissance prince, Ferdinand was far from a democracy in the modern sense, but after the uprising of 1525 and the turmoil of the period after Maximilian I, he was keen to be advised on government affairs by the estates, which were becoming increasingly powerful.
-The influence of the clergy and nobility within the feudal system increased.
-The Tyrolean princes after Maximilian had inherited a heavy legacy.
-Claudia de Medici, the influential sovereign princess, had the building remodelled in 1645, adding the magnificent Claudiasaal expand.
+Opposite the Goldener Adler inn is the Old Government Building, which has served as a court and administrative building as well as a country house for the Tyrolean sovereigns since 1569.
+Archduke Ferdinand II bought it as a Zerrenmantelhaus and converted it into a home for his government affairs.
+The influence of the clergy and nobility within the feudal system had increased under the heavy financial legacy that Maximilian I had left behind in Tyrol.
+This early form of provincial government required an official seat close to the princely court.
+As a Renaissance prince, Ferdinand was far from a democracy in the modern sense, but after the uprising of 1525 under Michael Gaismair and the turmoil of the period after Maximilian I, he was keen to be advised on government affairs by the estates, which were becoming increasingly powerful.

 Leopold V & Claudia de Medici: Glamour and splendour in Innsbruck